openvinotoolkit/openvino/docs/IE_DG/Intro_to_Performance.md

 ## Throughput Mode for CPU
 Unlike most accelerators, CPU is perceived as an inherently latency-oriented device.
-OpenVINO offers a  "throughput" mode, which allows running multiple inference requests on the CPU simultaneously, greatly improving the throughput.
+OpenVINO™ toolkit provides a "throughput" mode that allows running multiple inference requests on the CPU simultaneously, which greatly improves the throughput.

 Internally, the execution resources are split/pinned into execution "streams".
 Using this feature gains much better performance for the networks that originally are not scaled well with a number of threads (for example, lightweight topologies).
 This is especially pronounced for the many-core server machines.